DUI and Refusal of a Breath or Blood Test in Pennsylvania

 Although refusal of DUI testing can make a case more challenging, you still have every right to dispute the charges and attempt to have them reduced or withdrawn.

-The court-savvy and experienced DUI Lawyers at Saadzoi Law can help you with this process.
+The court-savvy and experienced DUI Lawyers at The Law Offices of Wana Saadzoi, Esquire LLC can help you with this process.
 Attorney Saadzoi has years of experience in winning DUI cases and other criminal cases in court.
 She is a successful DUI attorney who cares about her clients and improving their lives.

 There are many alternatives to a DUI case than simply accepting a guilty verdict.
 The ARD Program could be one such option.
 If there were any missteps in how your case was handled by law enforcement, we can uncover them and use that to try to have the charges withdrawn.